 Funding sources to close the remaining $300 million gap have yet to be determined.
 DuPage County and local officials are working with state and federal officials and the Tollway to identify additional funding sources.

-Construction of the EOWA Project could begin as early as 2013 with major early milestones consisting of:
+Construction of the EOWA Project could began in 2013 with major early milestones consisting of: